openearth/global-coastal-atlas/Readme.md

 ## Way of working

 When adding a dataset, please make sure to open a branch and follow the entire data workflow as described in `STAC/docs`.

+Check whether your changes to the STAC are OK by running `python -m pytest` in the root folder of this branch in the (Miniforge) prompt.
+Note, make sure you activated the correct environment ("globalcoastalatlas" in this case).
+You can also do this in VS Code 'testing' by adding the branch.
 Only when all components are correctly ingested and visualized, open a pull request to main in order to update the platform.

 # local development guide Horizon VM